homer0/projext/documents/projectConfiguration.md

 - `[name]`: The file original name (Not available for `css` and `js`).
 - `[ext]`: The file original extension (Not available for `css` and `js`).

+#### `css`
+> Default value:
+>
+> ```js
+> {
+>   modules: false,
+> }
+> ```

+These options help you customize the way the bundling process handles your CSS code.

+**`css.modules`**

+Whether or not your application uses [CSS Modules](https://github.com/css-modules/css-modules).
+If this is enabled, all your styles will be prefixed with a unique identifier.

+#### `includeModules`
+> Default value: `[]`

+This setting can be used to specify a list of node modules you want to process on your bundle.

+For example, let's say you are using a library that exports a native `Class` that you are `extend`ing, but you are transpiling for a browser that doesn't support native `Class`es; you can add the name of the module on this setting and projext will include it on its bundling process and transpile it if needed.

+> At the end of the process, those names are converted to regular expressions, so you can also make the name a expression, while escaping especial characters of course.

 #### `runOnDevelopment`
 > Default value: `false`